alex-braun/mini-project/README.md

 ## Requirements

-_If you choose to make a new project with `PHP` and `laravel`:_

 -   Create and API that sends and recives C.R.U.D. reuquests.

--   Create a client that consumes and send JSON.
+-   Create a client that consumes and sends JSON.

 -   Your client should have all C.R.U.D. actions (if applicable).

--   Consider using `Router5`.

-_If you choose to refactor a project:_

--   Refactor to incorporate `Router5` to change view states.
-(This is more difficult then it seems).
+## Bonus

+To be completed after meeting requirements.

+-   Try using a framework other than Bootstrap (maybe [materialize?](http://materializecss.com/))

+-   Try using a front end framework other then `Ember`.

 ## [License](LICENSE)